turingschool/front-end-curriculum/projects/build-your-own-backend.md

 The following set of points are distributed at the discretion of the instructor.

-### Endpoints
+### Feature Completion

 * **60 points** - Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
+The README includes documentation for using all available endpoints.
 * **40 points** - Developer has implemented all 10 endpoints but did not secure 4 of them with JWTs or have a custom endpoint based on query params.
+The README documentation is hard to follow or incomplete.
 * **20 points** - Developer is missing endpoints and has not secured or customized any of the ones that have been implemented.
+The README documentation does not exist or is too sparse to be helpful.

 ### Data Persistence with SQL Database

-* **40 points** - The application persists data in a SQL database but with correct relationships between folders and URLs.
+* **40 points** - The application persists data in a SQL database with correct relationships between folders and URLs.
 * **20 points** - The application persists data in a SQL database but with some incorrect relationships between folders and URLs.
 * **0 points** - The application does not persist data in a SQL database.